 Have a look below at what swale lions club have been up to.

-on the 4th Tuesday of very month why not come along and see what we are doing…
+We meet at The Appleyard in Sittingbourne on the 1st Tuesday of every month why not come along and see what we are doing…

 Lions are over 1.4 million men and women serving our communities and the world through uncommon kindness.
 Discover kindness in your community today.